verenablaschke/dialect-clustering/README.md

 ### TODO

 - Literature research on
-  - (non-statistical) analyses of the German/Dutch dialect landscape.
+  - (non-statistical) analyses of the German/Dutch(/Low German/Frisian) dialect landscape.
 Get some hierarchy that I can compare my tree to?
   - dialects vs. languages etc.
+  - Low German as dialect vs language (perception)

 ## Notes